 A look at a player entering a contract year on each AFC South team who must deliver in 2013:

-Houston Texans: Running back Ben Tate will backup Arian Foster, who is already signed long term.
+Houston Texans: Running back Ben Tate will back up Arian Foster, who is already signed long term.
 Tate’s deal runs out after that.
-A solid year as the No. 2 in Houston who produces in his chances, and perhaps can show his value if Foster misses any time, will line Tate up for the best possible scenario.
-Though the best possible scenario for a running back lining up for a second contract isn’t close to what it used to be.
-The Texans could re-sign him as insurance for Foster, or he could attract some interest on the market considering he won’t have much wear and tear on him through four years.
+A solid year as the No. 2 in Houston who produces in his chances, and perhaps can show his value if Foster misses any time, will line Tate up for the best possible scenario -- though the best possible scenario for a running back lining up for a second contract isn’t close to what it used to be.
+The Texans could re-sign him as insurance for Foster, or he could attract interest on the market considering he won’t have much wear and tear on him through four years.

 Indianapolis Colts: The Colts need cornerback Vontae Davis to have a big, consistent season as their top cornerback, forcing them to make a significant offer to keep him long term.
 They gave up a second-round pick for him last year in a deal with Miami and need some stability at the top of a cornerback depth chart that is hardly loaded with great options.
 If he’s good, he could be a hot commodity on the free-agent market.
 Losing him would mean the Colts would be searching for a top cornerback again.
 He took a while to settle in last year, but when he played his best, he was pretty good.
 I expect good things from him with a chance to work more regularly with Chuck Pagano, who came up coaching defensive backs.